 4. Workers compensation insurance

 Workers compensation insurance means that you’ll be reimbursed for payments, such as wages and medical bills, following a successful workers compensation claim by an employee.
 This means that both you and your employees are covered financially in this circumstance.
-Not only does this cover make sense from a practical perspective, it’s also compulsory to have workers compensation insurance in Australia.
+Not only does this cover make sense from a practical perspective, it’s also compulsory to have workers compensation insurance in place in Australia.
 If you have employees working for you in your lawn mowing business, this cover is essential!

 GSK Insurance Brokers will take the time to analyse the unique risks facing your lawn mowing business and develop a tailored insurance package according to your needs.
 We specialise in customised business insurance and your dedicated broker will be available from the initial stages of taking out your policy to providing support at claim time.